Frequently Asked Questions – Transcript on Demand

 Yes.
 Expediting charges are in line with standard industry practices they range from 20% to 50%.

-Does StoryCloud store the audio/video, transcription and exhibit content and for how long?
+Does StoryCloud store the audio/video, transcript and exhibit content and for how long?

 Yes, StoryCloud maintains the content for seven years including exhibits.
 The charge is $25.00 for maintaining all records per case.